Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Far from equilibrium energy transport

 \subsection{Spacetime periodic modulation : Floquet states}

-In this section, building on the study of single thermal quench, we explore how anomalous quantum appear on periodic sequences of such quenches.
-In doing so, we propose a new protocol to realize a recently identified ~\cite{Fan2020,Lapierre2020,Lapierre2021,Fan2021} periodically driven heating phases through such a succession of thermal quenches.

-Indeed, in our previous discussion we interpreted a thermal quench (Fig.~\ref{fig:ImposedTemperature}(c)) as a geometric quench, in order to highlight the role of gravitational anomalies using the corrected Tolman-Ehrenfest temperature.
-Here we propose the opposite route: realize a time-periodic, or Floquet, metric quench {\it via} thermal quenches instead of previously proposed change in the spatial dependence of the system's parameters (Fig.~\ref{fig:Floquet}(a)).
-Furthermore, we highlight the role that gravitational and trace anomalies play in the phenomenology of the resulting Floquet conformal field theories~\cite{Wen2018a,Wen2018b}.
+In this section, building on the above study of single thermal quench, we explore how anomalous quantum fluctuations appear on periodic sequences of quantum quenches.
+While periodic thermal quenches realize the same physics, for technical reasons we follow the protocol recently proposed in ~\cite{Fan2020,Lapierre2020,Lapierre2021,Fan2021} by implementing directly a quench of metric $\xi(x)$, see Eq.~\eqref{GGStates}.
+This choice allows to bypass the numerical determination of a metric equivalent to a thermal profile as done in section \ref{sec:LuttingerRing}.
+By interpreting time-periodic, or Floquet, change in the spatial dependence of the system's parameters as metric quench (Fig.~\ref{fig:Floquet}(a)), we highlight the role that gravitational and trace anomalies play in the phenomenology of the resulting Floquet conformal field theories~\cite{Wen2018a,Wen2018b}.

 The peculiarity of Floquet conformal field theories relies on the striking, but analytic, thermalization properties~\cite{Fan2020,Lapierre2020,Lapierre2021,Fan2021} occurring when periodically modulating the system between two inhomogeneous states.
 This two-step periodic drive is obtained when the dynamics of particles on a circle of size $L$ is alternatively described by a uniform and an inhomogeneous Hamiltonian: